A Place for Learning

 With an extensive collection of more than 18,000 objects spanning 3,000 years and multiple cultures, the Appleton is proud to partner with teachers, schools, homeschoolers and parents to provide resources to enrich the education of children.

 The Appleton provides educational tours of the permanent collection and temporary exhibitions available for students and youth groups.
-Due to the popularity of our school tour art activity program, it is recommended that you have two possible dates in consideration when making your reservation so we may accomodate your group.
+Special subject tours and time to create art in our ARTSpace are also available upon request.
+Due to the popularity of the Field Trip Program, it is recommended that you schedule well in advance and have two possible dates when making your reservation so we may accomodate your group.
 For more information about group tours and field trips to the Appleton, please contact Lara Sundberg.
+The Bus Reimbursement Program has been made possible through a generous donation by the Kraus Family.

 When making plans for field trips or youth tours of the Appleton, please keep in mind:

 Group Admission Rates

 The following rates apply to groups of 15 or more.
 For groups of less than 15, regular museum admission prices apply.
-Payment can be made in person the day of the tour, or for other payment options, please contact Lara Sundberg.
+Payment can be made in person the day of the tour or for other payment options, contact Lara Sundberg.

 |YOUTH (10-18 YRS)||$4.00|

 |Group bus driver||FREE|

 To make a reservation for a field trip or youth tour, please click here.